DUNE/computing-HWDB/_episodes/06-Using-iPad-App.md

 ### Deployment

-**iPad app Deployment**: As of now, you must contact Hajime Muramatsu and send him your E-mail address.
+**iPad app Deployment**: As of now, you must contact Hajime Muramatsu and send [send him](mailto: hmuramat@umn.edu?subject=Request to resgiter an iPad(s)) your E-mail address.
 You will then be sent an invitation, which includes a link to download an app called TestFlight.
 You can then intsall the app via TestFlight.
 This method is subject to change.

-**Mac Deployment**: The latest version of the app can be downloaded [here](https://www-users.cse.umn.edu/~hmuramat/iOS/CPAProductionChecklists.zip).
+**Mac Deployment**: The latest version of the app can be downloaded [https://www-users.cse.umn.edu/~hmuramat/iOS/CPAProductionChecklists.zip](https://www-users.cse.umn.edu/~hmuramat/iOS/CPAProductionChecklists.zip).
 To do so you will need **Username**: `DUNE` and **Password**: `DUNEana`.

 ### Login Page